Christopher Parrish, Ph.D.

 Research

-My work as a researcher in mathematics education and teacher educator has primarily focused on two overlapping areas, cognitively demanding tasks and team-based learning (TBL).
-I have examined cognitively demanding tasks in secondary mathematics education from four different foci: (1) the role of cognitively demanding tasks within an informal learning community, (2) improving inservice teachers’ instruction and content-knowledge through their own engagement with cognitively demanding tasks, (3) learning to launch cognitively demanding tasks, and (4) the use of Team–Based (Inquiry) Learning to support all students engage with cognitively demanding tasks.
-I have also adapted TBL to an online setting and in doing so, developed the Integrated Online–Team-Based Learning (IO– TBL) model.
+Dr. Parrish's work as a researcher in mathematics education and teacher educator has primarily focused on two overlapping areas, cognitively demanding tasks and team-based learning (TBL).
+He has examined cognitively demanding tasks in secondary mathematics education from four different foci: (1) the role of cognitively demanding tasks within an informal learning community, (2) improving inservice teachers’ instruction and content-knowledge through their own engagement with cognitively demanding tasks, (3) learning to launch cognitively demanding tasks, and (4) the use of Team–Based (Inquiry) Learning to support all students engage with cognitively demanding tasks.
+Dr. Parrish has also adapted TBL to an online setting and in doing so, developed the Integrated Online–Team-Based Learning (IO– TBL) model.
 The IO–TBL model maintains the “essential elements” of TBL but also combines the connectedness provided through synchronous meetings with the flexibility afforded by asynchronous engagement.

 Outreach

-Highlights of my outreach include serving as a committee member of the Professional Development Committee for the Association of Math Teacher Educators (AMTE), member-at-large (K-12) for the steering committee of the Team-Based Learning Consortium, and district director for the Alabama Council of Teachers of Mathematics.
+Highlights of Dr. Parrish's outreach include serving as a committee member of the Professional Development Committee for the Association of Math Teacher Educators (AMTE), member-at-large (K-12) for the steering committee of the Team-Based Learning Consortium, and district director for the Alabama Council of Teachers of Mathematics.

 Biography